Best Magic Shows Los Angeles California 2019

 To investigate the history of magic in Los Angeles one need look no further than the Larsen family.
 This family of illusionists started Genii magazine in 1936, which is the longest running magic magazine.
 But that wasn't all the Larsen family did.
 The most influential aspect of Los Angeles and magic was the creation of The Magic Castle.
 Brothers Bill and Milt Larsen bought a derelict, Gothic style mansion and transformed it into the premier magic club that it is today.
 Bill and Milt's parents were considered pioneers in the field of magic and had always had the dream of starting an exclusive club just for magic, magicians and magic enthusiasts.
 With the purchase of the mansion, their sons made that happen.

 Once completed, The Magic Castle became the magic hot spot.
-With a members-only criteria, the best magicians were attracted along with Hollywood's big names.
+With members-only criteria, some great magicians were attracted along with Hollywood's big names.
 It wasn't uncommon to see stars and starlets frequenting the establishment, taking in a show and having a drink.
 Today The Magic Castle is still a popular hang-out for the Hollywood elite.

 While Los Angeles has historically been the birthplace of the modern entertainment industry, so too has it been the mecca for all things magic.
-This website lists our favorite things to do in LA that are centered around magic and magic shows.
+This website lists our favorite things to do in LA that are centered around magic and magic shows Los Angeles.

 84245 Indio Springs Drive

 Lance Burton is one of the 20th centuries most famous magicians.
 As far as stage magicians go many think of him as the best, after ruling the Las Vegas scene for over 30 years!
 Lance officially retired in 2010, but often performs for charity.
 Now Lance returns to the stage for a few special shows.
 So although this show is not specifically in Los Angeles, we think this one is totally worth checking out.
 If you love magic, you'll want to be able to say, "I saw Lance Burton!"